Cheapest energy suppliers in the UK right now (March 2026)

 Comparison websites make it easier to see prices from different suppliers.
 He often highlights special offers, like sign-up bonuses or referral deals.
 Octopus, for example, offers referral incentives that can save you money when you switch.

-Always read the terms—know how long the deal lasts and if there are exit fees.
+Always read the terms to know how long the deal lasts and if there are exit fees.
 Martin also tracks energy price caps and market changes.
 If a price hike is coming, he might suggest switching or locking in a deal before new rates kick in.

 Customer Service Performance